 While FBCL has some control over toll rates, it must be noted that most international bridges are managed jointly under international agreements with U.S. partners.
 From a revenue perspective, the ability to unilaterally change toll rates for additional revenue is subject to variances in governance policies between Canada and the United States.
-There were no changes to toll rates or operations during the second quarter.
+Toll rates were updated at the Corwnall and Sault Ste.
+Marie locations effective April 1, 2019, while there were no other changes to toll rates or operations at other locations during the three months ended June 30, 2019.